I’m cogitating on this, when appears

 He turns to me: “No doubt, you’ve been advised

 And what message the voting might portend;

-I’m sure you’re pondering quite why the prized
+I’m sure you’re pondering why the despised

 White working-class to whom you condescend

 Would place their bets upon a slug and fop